 TSE, Inc. has the responsibility to protect and promote your rights.
 If any restrictions are placed on you, they will be evaluated and methods established to reinstate those rights as appropriate.
-These methods will include the education of employees to consumer.
+These methods will include the education of employees to consumer rights and the use of the TSE Human Rights Committee.
 The Individual Abuse Prevention Plan, completed in conjunction with the individual planning process, will address particular issues.
 You also have the right to prompt conflict resolution.
 This means that if there are disagreements about how to best meet your interests and needs, the staff at TSE will provide support for you, including the arranging for a mediator or an outside advocate to speak on your behalf, if necessary.
 TSE staff will insure that you or your legal representative is made aware of any potential conflicts of interests in the provision of your services.
 You have the right to confidentiality regarding personal information gathered by TSE in the development of your service plan.
 All private information gathered is disseminated by TSE only with the consent of you or your legal representative.